Jardal/A10M-Slic3r-profile/README.md

 ## Servicing Printer
 - Clogged bowden - https://www.youtube.com/watch?v=uKxPIGal74E
 - What you often need to do if you does not have filament filter - https://www.youtube.com/watch?v=hOKSaBrxTDs
+- Attention! thermistors are connected from 5V to Ain instead of Ain to GND.
+Easy to burn out mainboard!

+## Main differences A10M over generic CR10 printer
+- modularized system unit - you can replace stepper driver
+- you did not tunings - are already done

 ## Wizard
 It is possible to make application which will create right configuration based on questions and answers.
 Or Machine learning/AI based analysis of object.
 You can do it.